RhetTbull/osxphotos/README.md

 If Apple changes the database format this will likely break.

-Apple does provide an framework ([PhotoKit](https://developer.apple.com/documentation/photokit?language=objc)) for querying the user's Photos library and I attempted to create the funcationality in this module using this framework but unfortunately PhotoKit does not provide access to much of the needed metadata (such as Faces/Persons).
+Apple does provide a framework ([PhotoKit](https://developer.apple.com/documentation/photokit?language=objc)) for querying the user's Photos library and I attempted to create the funcationality in this module using this framework but unfortunately PhotoKit does not provide access to much of the needed metadata (such as Faces/Persons).
 While copying the sqlite file is a bit kludgy, it allows osxphotos to provide access to all available metadata.

 ## Dependencies
 - [PyObjC](https://pythonhosted.org/pyobjc/)